min2ha/ukwa-site/content/info/accessibility_statement/index.en.md

 The content listed below is non-accessible for the following reasons:

-**The content listed below is non-accessible for the following reasons:**
+**The content listed below is non-accessible for the following reasons**

 * The archival content delivered by the UK Web Archive is exempt from the Regulations under Reg 3(2)(h).
 This content might fail any of the WCAG 2.1 AA Success Criteria.